nelsonje/cavium-experiments/addressing/README.txt

 done, but you can look at the output file (output-2048.data, probably) and verify that all the packets look the same.

-To build and run the sample, make sure this repo is at
+To build and run the code, make sure this repo is at

   OCTEON-SDK/examples/cavium-experiments